My job or income has been impacted by COVID-19. What help is there for me?

 Federal student loans are available through the US Department of Education, feature fixed interest rates and fees, and offer several repayment options.
 Private student loans are education loans offered by banks or other lenders, are credit-based, and have fixed or variable interest rates, often offering lower fees.

 Are there any fees or penalties?

-There are no origination fees or prepayment penalties!
-CommonBond charges a late fee of 5.00% of the unpaid amount of the payment due or $10.00, whichever is less, and a return check fee of $5.00, subject to state law restrictions.
+There is no origination fee to take out a loan.
+CommonBond charges a return check fee of $5.00, subject to state law restrictions.